Buttercup family (Ranunculaceae)

 Cultivation: The preference is full sun to light shade, mesic to dry conditions, and a rather poor soil containing rocky material or sand.
 This buttercup is a candidate for rock gardens.

-Range & Habitat: Early Buttercup occurs occasionally throughout Illinois (see Distribution Map).
+Range & Habitat: Early Buttercup occurs occasionally throughout Illinois (see Distribution Map), where it is native.
 Habitats include upland woodlands, thinly wooded bluffs, rocky savannas and sandy savannas, hill prairies, sand prairies, rocky glades, and pastures.
 This wildflower is found in rather dry areas where there is sparse ground vegetation.

 Faunal Associations: The nectar and pollen of the flowers attract primarily bees and Syrphid flies.
 Bee visitors of Early Buttercup's flowers include honeybees, Little Carpenter bees (Ceratina spp.), Cuckoo bees (Nomada spp.), Mason bees (Osmia spp.), Halictid bees (Halictus spp., Lasioglossum spp., & others), and Andrenid bees (Andrena spp.).
 Less common visitors of the flowers include butterflies, skippers, and miscellaneous flies (other than Syrphid).
 The seeds and foliage of Ranunculus spp. (buttercups) are eaten to a limited extent by the Wild Turkey, Ruffed Grouse, and Ring-Necked Pheasant.
 The seeds are also eaten to a limited extent by the Eastern Chipmunk, Gray Squirrel, Fox Squirrel, and voles.
 During the winter, Snow Buntings feed on the seeds of some buttercup species in fields and pastures.
 Because of the toxic foliage, Early Buttercup and other buttercups are often rejected by cattle and other mammalian herbivores as a source of food.